If you have found a spelling error, please, notify us by selecting that text and pressing Ctrl+Enter.

 Domitian and fears about assassination

 Emperor Domitian, despite his initially peaceful rule, became very suspicious over time.
-He was almost always accompanied by a guard.
+A guard almost always accompanied him.
 He covered the walls of his palace with shiny stone (the so-called fengit) so that he could see what was happening behind his back thanks to the gloss.

 Domitian